Azure/RealTimeSync_Synapse-MongoDB/test.md

     **Synapse AppService template**

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FRealTimeSync_Synapse-MongoDB%2Fmain%2FTemplates%2FSynapseAppServiceTemplate.json)

-    > **Note:** The "Deploy to Azure" button above will redirect you to the Azure Portal with a reference to the resulting [ARM template file](./Templates/SynapseAppServiceTemplate.json) using which you can create App Services and deploy the Event publishing code.
+  > **Note:** The "Deploy to Azure" button above will redirect you to the Azure Portal with a reference to the resulting [ARM template file](./Templates/SynapseAppServiceTemplate.json) using which you can create Synapse Workspace, ADLS Gen2 storage, Dedicated SQL Pook & Event Grid.

 -   Below parameters are to be given to create the App Service Plan and App Service

     ![](./Diagrams/CreateAppService_1.png)